 Tinsel from Christmas trees always sticks to my bag.
 It falls off onto the back seat.
 Clumsy cleaned it up and he got tangled up in the tinsel!
 (Can you say “tangled in tinsel” five times fast?)

-Candy canes can be very sticky and some were stuck on the runners of the sleigh!
+Candy canes were stuck on the runners of the sleigh.
+They can be very sticky!
 The elves had to scrub and scrub to get them off.

 I even heard the elves say, “I can’t believe Santa’s sleigh gets so dirty”.
 “Yes, but look at how clean Santa’s sleigh is now!”